Collection of Non-Personally-Identifying and Personally-Identifying Information

 Like most website operators, Unfuddle collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-Unfuddle’s purpose in collecting non-personally identifying information is to better understand how Unfuddle’s visitors use its website.
+Unfuddle's purpose in collecting non-personally identifying information is to better understand how Unfuddle's visitors use the Unfuddle Websites.
 From time to time, Unfuddle may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 Unfuddle also collects potentially personally-identifying information like Internet Protocol (IP) addresses.
 Unfuddle does not use such information to identify its visitors, however, and does not disclose such information, other than under the same circumstances that it uses and discloses personally-identifying information, as described below.

-Certain visitors to Unfuddle’s websites choose to interact with Unfuddle in ways that require Unfuddle to gather personally-identifying information.
+Certain visitors to the Unfuddle Websites choose to interact with Unfuddle in ways that require Unfuddle to gather personally-identifying information.
+Personally-identifying information may include your name, home or work address, billing address, telephone number, age and gender.
 The amount and type of information that Unfuddle gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for projects at unfuddle.com to provide a username and email address.
-Those who engage in transactions with Unfuddle – by purchasing access to the Unfuddle service, for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, Unfuddle collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Unfuddle.
+For example, we ask visitors who sign up for an account at the Website to provide an email address.
+Those who engage in transactions with Unfuddle – by purchasing access to Unfuddle Services, for example – are asked to provide additional information, including as necessary the personal and financial information required to process billing transactions.
+In each case, Unfuddle collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with Unfuddle.
 Unfuddle does not disclose personally-identifying information other than as described below.
-And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.
+Visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

+Unfuddle may collect and analyze certain information automatically: the Internet Protocol (IP) address used to connect Your computer to the internet; login; email address; password; computer and connection information such as browser type and version, operating system, and platform; registration history; the full Uniform Resource Locators (URL) clickstream to, through, and from the Unfuddle Websites, including date and time; cookie number; pages You viewed, or what You searched for.
 Unfuddle may collect statistics about the behavior of visitors to its websites.
-For instance, Unfuddle may monitor the most popular projects on the unfuddle.com site.
+For instance, Unfuddle may monitor the most popular features on the Unfuddle Websites.
 Unfuddle may display this information publicly or provide it to others.
-However, Unfuddle does not disclose personally-identifying information other than as described below.
+However, Unfuddle does not disclose personally-identifying information other than as described herein.

 Protection of Certain Personally-Identifying Information